otrv4/otrv4-prekey-server/otrv4-prekey-server.md

    sender's instance tag.
 Also, this tag is used to filter future received messages.
 Messages intended for this instance of the client will have this number as the receiver's instance tag.
-3. Concatenate the User Profile, previously generated.
+3. Concatenate the User Profile previously generated.

 To verify a DAKE-1 message: